get10101/itchysats/README.md

 cargo run --bin taker
 ```

-Upon startup the taker daemon will connect to the (hardcoded) maker and retrieve the current offer.
+Upon startup the taker daemon will connect to the (hardcoded) maker and retrieve the current order.

 Note: The sqlite databases for maker and taker are currently created in the project root.